peterlydev/react-music-app/README.md

 * When a user clicks again, the element should revert back to the 'unliked' view

 * Use state to track if a track has been liked or not

-* fetch some data from an API of your choice (lyrics.ovh or Bandsintown are two options with no required authentication or key but feel free to use any!)

 * set an interval for something to happen (it doesn't have to involve an API call - how about a background colour that changes every 30 seconds?) and make sure to clear it in a timely manner!